mahoney1/fabric-samples-cp/commercial-paper/README.md

 - Java v8 if you want to run Java client applications
 - Maven to build the Java applications

-You will need to installed the `peer` cli binaries and cloned the `fabric-samples` repository.
+You will need to install the `peer` cli binaries and cloned the `fabric-samples` repository.
 For more information see [Install the Samples, Binaries and Docker Images](https://hyperledger-fabric.readthedocs.io/en/latest/install.html) in the Hyperledger Fabric documentation.
 Once you have installed the cli binaries, ensure you have added the  `bin` directory (for your `peer` commands used by scripts below) to your exported `PATH` variable in your `.bashrc` or `.profile` directory (per below).
 This is important as you will be opening a number of windows which will need PATH set.
 Finally, check that it finds the `peer` command in your PATH using the `which` command  eg.

 ```